aanderse/LdapRecord.com/source/docs/model-relationships.md

 ### Recursive Queries {#recursive-queries}

-To request all of the relationships results, such as nested groups in groups, call the `recursive()` method:
+To request all of the relationships results, such as nested groups in groups, call the `recursive()` method, prior to retrieving results via `get()`:

 ```php
 $user = User::find('cn=John Doe,dc=acme,dc=org');

 $allGroups = $user->groups()->recursive()->get();
 ```

+The `recursive()` method sets a flag on the LdapRecord relationship indicating you would like recursive results included (groups of groups).

+If you're using ActiveDirectory, the LdapRecord will use

 ## Attaching & Detatching Relationships {#attaching-amp-detatching-relationships}